arthur-pe/slicetca/README.md

 ### Notebook

-See the [example notebook]() for an application of the method to publicly available neural data.
+See the [example notebook]() for an application of sliceTCA to publicly available neural data.

 ## Reference